NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/downloads/_index.md

 ### Linux

-You can download and install `cloudflared` via the [Cloudflare Package Repository](https://pkg.cloudflare.com/).
+You can download and install `cloudflared` via the [Khulnasoft Package Repository](https://pkg.Khulnasoft.com/).

 Alternatively, download the latest release directly: